praveena2j/RecurrentJointAttentionwithLSTMs/README.md

 Please download the following.
 + [AffWild2 database (Valence-arousal Track)](https://ibug.doc.ic.ac.uk/resources/aff-wild2/),
     + The cropped-aligned images are necessary.
 They are used to form the visual input.
 Otherwise, you may choose to use [OpenFace toolkit](https://github.com/TadasBaltrusaitis/OpenFace/releases) to extract the cropped-aligned images.
-But the per-frame success rate is lower compared to the database-provided version.
+However the per-frame success rate is lower compared to the database-provided version.